nash2000/char-lstm-crf-lstmconv/README.md

 This command will create `kornerdatasetlexicondb.pkl` (the pickle file for data) and `kornerdatasetlexicondb.dict.pkl` (the pickle file for dictionary).

-#### 2. Filter and align pretrained embedding vectors
+#### 2. Filter and Align Pretrained Embedding Vectors

 Run the following command to filter and align pretrained embedding vectors

-- Usually, the size of pretrained embedding vectors are significantly larger than those provided in data.
-To make the training efficient, we need to select only morphemes that occur at least once in dataset, among all the pretrained morphemes.
+- Usually, the size of the pretrained embedding vectors are significantly larger than those provided in data.
+To make the training efficient, we need to select only morphemes that occur at least once in the dataset, among all the pretrained morphemes.
 In selected files, the morpheme ids should be aligned with those of the morpheme dictionary.

 ``` sh
 mkdir -p models/kornerdatasetlexicondb